Corporate Governance

 Name Number of meetings held Number of meetings attended Number of attendance

-• (*1) This member has retired from the position of Director as of June 23, 2023.
-Thus, the status of attendance includes attendance at Board of Directors meetings held during the period prior to their retirement.
+• (*1) This member has retired from the position of Director as of June 20, 2025.
+Thus, the status of attendance includes attendance at Board of Directors meetings held during the period prior to the retirement.

 The Board of Directors has determined the following items mainly as details to be deliberated in the current fiscal year.